 Shared to all relevant stakeholders

 Different levels of information are ok, but a partial or high-level view of the product roadmap affects different functions of the business.
-Aim to have a product backlog that is available and understandable to every team member or relevant stakeholder.
+Aim to have a product backlog that is available to every team member or relevant stakeholder.
 Some companies even make them public!

 Communicate very clearly that it is a living plan, that will be adapted with the real delivery dates, the changes in the business priority and technical dependencies found along the way.
 As Scrum.org says: “A Product Backlog is never complete (…) The Product Backlog evolves as the product and the environment in which it will be used evolves.”